Listening to the Story

-There are many people who think that the way to read a chart is by analysis, i.e. to mentally decipher the symbols, placements, and inter-relationships depicted in the horoscope.
-But if, in fact, astrology is a reflection of the Divine Order and ones personal life journey, then a quiet mind might do much better than a busy one in understanding the messages in a chart.
+Many people think that the way to read a chart is by analysis, i.e. to mentally decipher the symbols, placements, and inter-relationships depicted in the horoscope.
+But if, in fact, astrology is a reflection of the Divine Order and one's personal life journey, then a quiet mind might do much better than a busy one in understanding the messages in a chart.

 In the same way that we can listen to another person deeply, receive them so clearly and without distraction that we lose all self-reflection, so we can immerse ourselves in a person's chart and hear what it wants to tell us.

 And amazingly, even if we've seen a chart dozens of times already, it will share different messages each time, if we are open to hearing them with a beginner's mind.

 And so my process of preparing for a chart reading always involves three distinctive steps:

 First, I study the details and patterns and commit them to memory (not as a labor but as an embrace), both the natal structures and the current cycles and events.

 Then I take a mental step back and listen carefully to the heartbeat of the chart and its unfolding themes, and watch the connections be born.

 Finally, I place the sheets aside and sit quietly and let my unconscious mind digest all of this and prepare for the main event.

 When I sit with the client, I surrender and let the flow begin, both by receiving the questions and themes presented to me by them, and by receiving them directly.
 The session quickly becomes alive and takes us where it would.

 "The conscious mind is very intelligent, but the unconscious mind is a lot smarter."
 Milton Erickson